Economic Values Used in Analyses

-- Value of Time.
+- Value of Travel Time.
 The value of travel time is a critical factor in evaluating some rulemaking initiatives.
-For more information on departmental analyses and values assigned to travel time, please see a 2011 Office of the Secretary memorandum on "Revised Departmental Guidance on Valuation of Travel Time in Economic Analyses."
+For more information on departmental analyses and values assigned to travel time, please see the latest memorandum on "Revised Departmental Guidance on Valuation of Travel Time in Economic Analyses."

 - Unfunded Mandates Reform Act Determinations.
 As required by statute, the Department prepares a comprehensive written statement for any proposed or final rule that includes a "Federal mandate that may result in the expenditure by State, local, and tribal governments, in the aggregate, or by the private sector of $100,000,000 or more (adjusted for inflation in any one year)."
 For more information on the adjusted value, please see "Departmental Guidance: Threshold of Significant Regulatory Actions Under the Unfunded Mandates Reform Act of 1995."